Updated on April 18th, 2023

 8. Business Ownership is a Major Source of Family Wealth

-While veterans make up only seven percent of the adult population of the United States, their businesses represent about six percent of all businesses.
-In total, these businesses bring in an extraordinary $950 billion, employing almost 4 million employees with $178 billion in payroll per year.
+A fact about business is that veterans own almost two million businesses and employ over five million Americans.
+While veterans make up only seven percent of the United States adult population, their businesses represent about six percent of all businesses.
+These businesses bring in an extraordinary $950 billion, employing almost 4 million employees with $178 billion in payroll per year.

 10. Knowledge and Service Businesses Are Most Likely to Be Based at Home